Egypt lawmakers to submit motion to amend constitution: agency

 The lawmakers’ proposed amendments will be presented to parliament speaker Ali Abdelaal on Sunday.
 Any changes need approval by two thirds of parliament members, followed by a referendum.

-MENA said the lawmakers’ proposed changes include restoring the Shura Council, an upper chamber that operated alongside the current 596-member House of Representatives until it was canceled in 2014, and the appointment of one deputy or more for the president.
+MENA said the lawmakers’ proposed changes include restoring the Shura Council, an upper chamber that operated alongside the current 596-member House of Representatives, previously known as the People’s Assembly, until it was canceled in 2014, and the appointment of one deputy or more for the president.

 The proposed amendments also include a quota guaranteeing women at least 25 percent of parliament seats for women, as well as “adequate representation” for youth, farmers, workers and the country’s Christian minority.